In a shocking plea, a former aide confesses to killing an Arkansas state senator - NewsChannel 3-12

 The suspect in the killing of former Arkansas state Sen. Linda Collins-Smith has pleaded guilty — a shocking twist to a case that rocked the small community of Pocahontas.

-Collins-Smith was found dead on June 4 last year at her home in the town 140 miles from Little Rock.
+Collins-Smith was found dead in June last year at her home in the town 140 miles from Little Rock.
 Her former aide and close friend, Rebecca Lynn O’Donnell, 49, was arrested shortly afterward.

-After months in jail, she admitted to killing her Thursday as part of a plea deal, CNN affiliate KATV reported.

 The victim’s family said O’Donnell was stealing money from the senator and got angry when she was asked about it.